colin-mccormack/Raspberry-Pi-Makerspace/README.md

 Check out my website here : https://raspberrypimakerspace.ca/

 Next steps for this project :
-  Information on compounds created by elements;
-  Single search bar for multiple elements or at least streamlining the process; Set up unit testing;
-  Updating repetitive code in adherence with DRY (don't repeat yourself);
+  Single search bar for multiple elements or at least streamlining the process; Updating repetitive code in adherence with DRY (don't repeat yourself);